 4. Help put a stop to the artists-should-work-for-free mindset.
 Professional artists deserve to be compensated for their work.
 Some artists may graciously choose to donate their time or work on occasion; others, however, may choose not to.
 Whatever the case, it is entirely the artist’s prerogative, and not for others to judge.
 When approaching an artist for work, it is one thing to ask her respectfully to consider donating her time or work to a good cause; it is not okay, however, to demand free work of an artist simply because you do not think you should have to pay him, or because you think that the “free exposure” you are supposedly providing is a valid form of compensation.
 Artists are trying to earn a living just like any other professional, and “exposure” does not pay the bills.
 Additionally, continually asking artists to work uncompensated undermines the work of all artists, and the value of art as a whole.
 It perpetuates the false mindset that the arts are a luxury, not a necessity.
 Do what you can to change this mindset.

 5. Highlight the value of professional art.
 The next time you hear someone begrudge high ticket prices for the newest show that’s in town, or balk at the cost of admission to the local art museum, explain to them what they’re paying for, and what great value it has.

 6. Keep making art, in whatever way(s) you can.
-Keep singing, or dancing, or painting, or whatever it is you do.
+Keep making music, or dancing, or painting, or whatever it is you do.
 Make the best, most imaginative art that you can, and don’t be afraid to share it with others.

 The bottom line?
 The arts matter, and so does arts advocacy.
 So keep advocating, supporting, and educating.
-We will continue to further that mission here in North Reading, MA.
-And most importantly, keep making art!
+Arts advocacy is one of the many things we’re passionate about here at Rising Stars, and so we will continue, with the help of our clients, to further that mission in our own sphere.